A margin call happens when the free margin in the account falls below the minimum margin required by the broker to cover the positions you have open.

 What's the Margin Call?

-The margin % described in the previos point is enough to to be able to open a trade.
+The margin % described in the previous point is enough to to be able to open a trade.
 However what happens if, once open, the account equity falls below this margin?

-When a margin call happens, the trader is notified to increase their account margin, either by depositing capital, or by freeing up margin by closing trades.
+Free margin can be increased either by depositing capital or by freeing up margin by closing trades.

 Imagine that you have an account with €10,000 and you open 1 lot on the EUR/USD.
 This has a margin requirement of 3.33%, in other words, to buy/sell €100,000, Darwinex asks you for €3,333.